Jessicavazm/t3-revision-part1/README.md

 - Check if Node is installed: nvm -v (nvm is a version manager for node.js)
 - package.json is the heart of the app.
 It contains packages used, path to main application, scripts, name and version.
 - Important to create your main file inside of a source folder.
 Eg: src/index.js
+- Scripts are custom commands, scripts can be combined and ran together.
+No spaces are allowed in the scripts.
+Scripts also allows another script inside as well.

 ### Steps to initialise Node

 - Create the node package: "npm init -y" (speeds the process fulfilling info automatically). "npm init" initialise the project, but you need to fill some info: package name, description, entry point (where your main app is).
 - How to run application in server side: node path_to_file eg: node src/index.js
+- How to run a script: npm run script_name

+        "scripts": {
+            "start": "node src/diceRoller_week2"
+        },

+        How to run:

+        npm run start
+        or
+        npm start (only works for the "start" script)